tlienart/Xranklin.jl/docs/extras/plots.md

 The overhead of installing `qt5-default` on GA is a bit under 30s, and the time to precompile the Plots package and get the first plot on GA is around 1 min at the time of writing.

-Remember to also add `Plots` to your environment.
+Remember to also add `Plots` to the site environment.

 ## CairoMakie